Lifestyle associates with unique resistome and microbiome signatures in children

 Abstract

-Antibiotic resistance is a global health crisis that is not solely explained by antibiotics consumption.
-However, environmental and lifestyle contributions to antimicrobial resistance (AMR) in humans and especially children are not fully understood.
-As the gut functions as a reservoir for antibiotic resistance genes (ARGs), the aim of this study was to better understand the influence of lifestyle on the gut microbiome and resistome using shotgun-metagenomic sequencing data of Swedish children from the PARSIFAL study.
-Farm children exhibited high proportions of unique bacterial species and differentially abundant ARGs linked to the farm environment, and similar differences were found in anthroposophic children.
-Age, breastfeeding duration, and obesity significantly influenced the overall resistance load, independent of lifestyle.
-Despite limited statistical power, our findings suggest that lifestyle and environment both shape the microbiome and resistome.
-This study highlights the need for further research on species and ARG transmission from the environment to humans.
+Background Antibiotic resistance is a global health crisis that is not solely explained by antibiotics usage.
+However, environmental and lifestyle contributions to antimicrobial resistance (AMR) in children are not well understood, especially compared to adults.
+As the gut functions as a reservoir for antibiotic resistance genes (ARGs), the aim of this study was to better understand the influence of lifestyle on the gut microbiome and resistome using shotgun-metagenomic sequencing data of Swedish children from the PARSIFAL (Prevention of Allergy Risk factors for Sensitization In children related to Farming and Anthroposophic Lifestyle) study.
+Results Farm children exhibited high proportions of unique bacterial species and differentially abundant ARGs linked to the farm environment, and similar differences were found in anthroposophic children.
+Age, breastfeeding duration, and obesity significantly influenced the overall resistance load, independently of lifestyle.
+Despite limited statistical power, our findings suggest that lifestyle and environment both shape the microbiome and resistome of children.
+Conclusions This study corroborates the possible influence of the farm environment on the gut microbiome and resistome, revealing a highly individualized repertoire of low-abundance microbes and ARGs in farm children.
+Additionally, associations of age, obesity and the duration of exclusive breastfeeding with ARG load were found in a currently understudied age range.
+Overall, this study raises the need for further research on rare species and ARGs as well as their transmission dynamics in relation to the environment.

 Article activity feed